sscovil/risk-game/game-rules.md

 ### Fortifying Your Position

-No matter what you’ve done on your turn, you may, if you wish, end your turn by fortifying your position.
+No matter what you've done on your turn, you may, if you wish, end your turn by fortifying your position.
 You are not required to win a battle or even to try an attack to do so.
-Some players refer to this as the “free move.”
+Some players refer to this as the "free move."

-To fortify your position, move as many armies as you’d like from one (and only one) of your territories into one (and only one) of your adjacent territories.
+To fortify your position, move as many armies as you'd like from one (and only one) of your territories into one (and only one) of your adjacent territories.
 Remember to move troops towards borders where they can help in an attack!

 In moving your armies from one territory to another, you must leave at least one army behind.